golevi/cfallow/README.md

 ## Usage

-You must authenticate with Cloudflare using either an API Token.
+You must authenticate with a Cloudflare API Token.

 To use an API Token, set the `CF_ALLOW` environment variable: